femrawr/KindaGoodPrivacy/README.md

 # Kinda Good Privacy
-A simple, secure and light weight app to store text and images.
+A simple, fast, secure and light weight app to store text and images.

 crash out counter: `7`